CNA Salary by State: Which States Offer the Highest Salaries for CNA's in 2021

 HealthJob is supported by readers.
 Some of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.

-certified nursing assistant salaries can vary greatly depending on location and industry.
-According to the BLS, the following industries offer the highest wages for certified nursing assistants:
+Certified nursing assistant (CNA) salaries can vary greatly depending on location and industry.
+According to the BLS, the following industries offer the highest average CNA salary:

 - Junior Colleges: $23.68 per hour or $49,250 per year